cake-tech/autoforward-autoconvert/README.md

 * Leave the "Nonce window" as 0, unless you know why you want to change it.
 * Enable "Query funds".
 * Enable "Create and modify orders".
 * Recommended: enable IP whitelisting, and add your VPS IP address as the only valid address.
-If you do this, you'll need to make a new API key if you change servers, and you'll have better security.
+IPs can be changed latter without revoking the key.

 ### Configure cron job